xinchishenwang/Yuxin-Fan.github.io/hobbies.md

 ## Football
-I am at fullback in my College Team-SAM, I like playing football with my friends. when I was under pressure, I prefer to playing football.
+I am at fullback in my College *Team-SAM*, I like playing football with my friends. when I was under pressure, I prefer to playing football.

 ## Past Hobbies